-Tourism will be the main driver of the country’s progress, but the country would not be able to generate more tourism arrivals because of lack of quality airports, mass transportation system and wider road networks, said Jose EB Antonio, Century Properties Group chairman and chief executive.
+Tourism will be the main driver of the country’s progress, but the country would not be able to generate more tourism arrivals because of lack of quality airports, mass transportation system and wider road networks, said Jose EB Antonio, Century Properties Group Executive Chairman of the Board.

 “We have the product, nice people, fine beaches, but the access to the product is not there,” he added.